-If you’re falling behind on your rent payments due to the pandemic, Progress is here to help.
+If you’re falling behind on your rent payments due to the pandemic, we’re here to help.
 There are numerous federal, state, local, and third-party programs available that can provide financial assistance and additional support to you.
-These programs have already helped more than 1,600 Progress households access these programs.
+These programs have already helped more than 2,000 Progress households.

 We’ve compiled a list of many of those resources on this page and do our best to keep it updated regularly.
 While we’re unable determine whether you’ll qualify for any of the programs, we strongly encourage you to apply and we want to help you stay current on your rent.

 Please contact us if you have any questions or would like to discuss payment options.
 Again, in this time of uncertainty, we are here to help you stay in your Progress home.

 Please note: This is not a complete list and Progress Residential does not endorse these organizations.
 Programs may be subject to change at any time without notice.
 There may also be local resources available to you that are not listed here.
 For questions regarding these programs, please contact the specific organization directly.

 Recently unemployed residents should visit the Department of Labor website to see what benefits they may be eligible for https://www.dol.gov/general/location

 Disability, Workers Comp & Family Leave

 Residents may be able to apply for wage replacement if they become ill with COVID-19 or are caring for a sick family member.

 For information on federal disability, please check with the Social Security Administration - https://www.ssa.gov/benefits/disability/